Accumulator-Aware Post-Training Quantization for Large Language Models: Introduction

 \section{Introduction}

-Modern deep learning models have scaled to use billions of parameters, requiring billions (or even trillions) of multiply-accumulate (MAC) operations during inference.
-Their enormous size presents a major obstacle to their deployment as their compute and memory requirements during inference often exceed the budgets of real-world systems.
-As a result, model compression has emerged as an active area in deep learning research, with quantization being among the most prevalent techniques studied in literature~\cite{wu2020integer, nagel2021white, gholami2022survey} and applied in practice~\cite{han2016eie, sze2017efficient, blott2018finn}. \thefootnote \footnote{Correspondence to: \(^{1}\)\texttt{icolbert@amd.com}, \(^{2}\)\texttt{jiz003@ucsd.edu} (work done while at UCSD), \(^{3}\)\texttt{rsaab@ucsd.edu}} \thefootnote\svthefootnote

-Quantization techniques commonly reduce the inference costs of a deep learning model by restricting the precision of its weights and activations.
-Although substituting the standard 32-bit floating-point operands for low-precision counterparts can drastically reduce the cost of multiplications, this only accounts for part of the core MAC operation; the resulting products are often still accumulated using 32-bit additions.
-Recent studies have demonstrated that also restricting the precision of the accumulator can yield significant benefits~\cite{ni2020wrapnet, de2020quantization, xie2021overflow, colbert2023quantized, yang2024canet}.
-For example, de Bruin~\textit{et al.}~\cite{de2020quantization} and Xie \textit{et al.}~\cite{xie2021overflow} both show that 16-bit integer accumulation on ARM processors can yield nearly a $2 \times$ throughput increase over 32-bit, and Ni \textit{et al.}~\cite{ni2020wrapnet} show that further reducing to 8-bit accumulation on custom ASICs can improve energy efficiency by over $4\times$.
-However, exploiting such an optimization is non-trivial in practice as reducing the width of the accumulator exponentially increases the risk of numerical overflow, which is known to introduce arithmetic errors that significantly degrade model accuracy~\cite{ni2020wrapnet, colbert2023a2q}.
+Neural network quantization is reaching an inflection point.
+Existing techniques commonly reduce inference costs by restricting the precision of weights and activations to exploit low-precision datapaths on hardware.
+Although substituting the standard full-precision floating-point operands with low-precision integer counterparts can drastically reduce the cost of multiplications, this only accounts for part of the core multiply-accumulate (MAC) operation; the resulting products are often still accumulated at 32 bits.

+Amdahl's Law~\citep{amdahl1967validity} suggests that focusing solely on weights and activations yields diminishing returns.
+While narrower operand datatypes reduce multiplication costs substantially, they reduce addition costs at a much slower rate.
+Indeed, recent studies have demonstrated that addition becomes the bottleneck as datatypes shrink, reporting significant benefits when the accumulator precision is restricted during inference.
+For example, \citealt{ni2020wrapnet} show that, when constraining operands to $3$-bit $\times$ $1$-bit multipliers, the cost of $32$-bit accumulation consumes nearly $75\%$ of the total power of their MAC unit; they report up to 3$\times$ power savings when reducing to 8-bit accumulation.
+As few-bit integers increase in popularity \citep{ma2024era, liu2025paretoq, zhang2025qronos}, we expect neural network quantization techniques will need awareness of the accumulator to intentionally address this emerging bottleneck.

+However, exploiting low-precision accumulation is non-trivial in practice due to three challenges: (1) the benefits of reducing accumulator precision---like those of reducing weight and activation precisions---vary across platforms and workloads, and often depend on specific hardware and software support; (2) even with careful design, reducing accumulator precision exponentially increases the risk of overflow, potentially introducing arithmetic errors that significantly degrade model accuracy~\citep{ni2020wrapnet, colbert2023a2q}; and (3) existing solutions do not scale to modern billion-parameter large language models (LLMs).
+We focus on the latter two challenges and propose a scalable solution with theoretical justification.